The Costa del Sol Hospital is just outside Marbella

 I’ve just come back from a Sunday morning visit to a friend in the large Costa del Sol Hospital.
-Seven kilometres out of Marbella towards Fuengirola just in front of the Los Monteros Urbanization where Antonio Banderas and Melanie Griffiths have their home on the coast, the regional hospital is a prominent landmark.
+It’s seven kilometres out of Marbella towards Fuengirola just in front of the Los Monteros Urbanization.
+Antonio Banderas and Melanie Griffiths have their holiday home there.

-27 years ago when we first arrived in Spain to make a similar hospital visit we would have made a hazardous two hour journey to the Hospital Civil in Málaga.
-Our little Seat 850 would wind its way along the narrow coastal road passing through the very centre of Fuengirola past the bus station, over the Los Boliches bridge, negotiating the two lane road which wound tortuously around the cliff top curves before reaching Torremolinos with its English Pub signs offering Full English Breakfasts.
-Passing the very foot of the airport runway we would search for the hospital in the labyrinth of roads of 1980 Málaga.
-That was Spain then.
-Now we have a super fast road system and the ultra modern Costa del Sol regional hospital is right on our doorstep and served several times every day by the Costa del Sol bus service.
+Forty years ago when we first arrived in Spain to make a similar hospital visit it was a different story.
+We had to make a hazardous two hour journey to the Hospital Civil in Málaga.
+Our little Seat 850 wound its way along the narrow coastal road passing through the very centre of Fuengirola past the bus station.
+Then over the Los Boliches bridge, following the two lane road along the curves of the cliffs before reaching Torremolinos.
+Next came the end of Malaga airport runway.
+Now we have a super fast road system and the ultra modern Costa del Sol regional hospital is right on our doorstep.
+It’s also several times every day by the Costa del Sol bus service.

 Brilliant marble floor tiles reflect the light in the large cool entrance area and passages.
-On the way to the room we passed one of the open plan ward stations.
+On the way to the room I passed one of the open plan ward stations.
 Four nurses male and female were on duty.
 Two sides were open to the public.
 It looked purposeful and organized.
 Looking up as we neared we asked for our friend’s room and one of the nurses gave us her room number without consulting a list.
-The visiting room for family to meet mobile patients was airy and light and looked out towards the sea and the green links of the Santa Clara golf course.
+The visiting room for family to meet mobile patients was airy and light.
+It had views out towards the sea and the green links of the Santa Clara golf course.
 A young girl hooked up to her drip on a stand chatted comfortably to her friends.

-The heavy rains from the night before had stopped and the sun was shining for the first time for some days when we walked back down to the car park.
+The heavy rains from the night before had stopped and the sun was shining for the first time for some days when we left.
 Dark clouds still hung over the Sierra Bermeja range of mountains which create the micro climate for which Marbella is so well known.
 The air was fresh and the car was pleasantly warm as we pulled back onto the busy CN 340 road.